The original Mortal Kombat movie is 25 years old, and we’re here to celebrate the best Mortal Kombat quotes!

 ‘No, Sonya, don’t!
 Please!
 Come on, give me a break!’

 He sort of walked right into that one, didn’t he?
-This comes from the same scene from above, but we just had to include it.
+This comes from the same scene as above, but we just had to include it.
 Talk about satisfying.
 Sonya seems to be down for the count, but then she brings out her leg grab (one of the character’s special moves right from the game!) and takes Kano out.

 ‘Get over here!’